segcore/yar/README.md

 Each function has one implementation which *all types* delegate to.
 Using `yar(double)`, `yar(int)`, and `yar(SomeStruct)` and custom types all delegate to the same small function implementation.
-This reduces code bloat, and can help keep code in CPU cache longer.
+This reduces code bloat and reduces the amount of code that needs to be loaded and kept in CPU cache.
 If all dynamic array operations call the same function regardless of type, only that entry need be in cache.
-This constrasts with a per-type specialisation (e.g. C macros, C separate functions per type, C++ std::vector, and many other language generic/template implementations), where each instantiation is a 'copy/paste' with different types. `std::vector<double>::push_back()` will kick `std::vector<int>::push_back()` out of cache with a near-identical copy of the same code.
+This constrasts with a per-type specialisation (e.g. C macros, C separate functions per type, C++ std::vector, and many other language generic/template implementations), where each instantiation is a 'copy/paste' with different types. `std::vector<double>::push_back()` will share nothing with `std::vector<int>::push_back()` and repeat a near-identical copy of the same code.
 A traditional C macro method is similar, but duplicates at each call site.